Topological aspects of the NS5-brane: Consequences for the action and partition function

-Having identified various structures associated with the topological action, we now turn to the partition function on which we consider the corresponding topological effects.
-Using this, we will show that the phase of the partition function, given by one eighth of the signature of the 8-manifold, is given by a secondary cohomology operation.
+Having identified various structures needed in order to properly describe the topological action, we now turn to effects on the partition function on which we consider the corresponding topological effects.
+Using this, we will show that the phase of the partition function, given by one eighth of the signature of the 8-manifold, is captured by a secondary cohomology operation.
+We will describe the phase of the partition function via the Pontrjagin square operation as well as (equivalently) via Gauss sums.
 The discussion in this section also applies to the M5-brane.
+In both cases, we have the topological action taking the form $\tfrac{1}{2}\int_{M^6} H_3 \wedge C_3$, $\tfrac{1}{2}\int_{Y^7} G_4 \wedge C_3$, and $\tfrac{1}{2}\int_{Z^8}G_4 \wedge G_4$ in six, seven, and eight dimensions.
+Here $G_4$ refers to the RR field $F_4$ for the case of the NS5-brane, while it is the C-field field strength in M-theory for the case of the M5-brane.